Maryland Toleration Act: Cecil Calvert

-The Maryland colony was founded by Cecil Calvert in 1634.
-Like his father George Calvert, who had originated the efforts that led to the colony's charter, Cecil Calvert was Catholic at a time when England was dominated by the Anglican Church.
-The Calverts intended the colony as a haven for Catholics fleeing England and as a source of income for themselves and their descendants.
+The Province of Maryland was founded by Cecil Calvert, 2nd Baron Baltimore in 1634.
+Like his father George Calvert, 1st Baron Baltimore, who had originated the efforts that led to the colony's charter, he was Catholic at a time when the Kingdom of England was dominated by the Church of England.
+The Calverts intended the colony to function both as a haven for English Catholics fleeing religious persecution and as a source of income for themselves and their descendants.
 Many of Maryland's first settlers were Catholic, including at least two Catholic priests, one of whom became the earliest chronicler of the colony's history.
 But whatever Calvert's intentions, Maryland was a colony of an Anglican nation.
 Its charter had been granted by an Anglican king and seems to have assumed that the Church of England would be its official church.
-Anglican and later Puritan newcomers quickly came to outnumber the early Catholic settlers.
+Eventually, Anglican and Puritan newcomers quickly came to outnumber the early Catholic settlers.
 Thus, by 1649 when the law was passed, the colonial assembly was dominated by Protestants, and the law was in effect an act of Protestant tolerance for Catholics, rather than the reverse.

 From Maryland's earliest days, Cecil Calvert had enjoined its colonists to leave religious rivalries behind.
 Along with giving instructions on the establishment and defense of the colony, he asked the men he appointed to lead it to ensure peace between Protestants and Catholics.
 He also asked the Catholics to practice their faith as privately as possible, so as not to disturb that peace.
 The Ordinance of 1639, Maryland's earliest comprehensive law, expressed a general commitment to the rights of man, but did not specifically detail protections for religious minorities of any kind.
 Peace prevailed until the English Civil War, which opened religious rifts and threatened Calvert's control of Maryland.
 In 1647, after the death of Governor Leonard Calvert, Protestants seized control of the colony.
 Cecil Calvert, 2nd Baron Baltimore, quickly regained power, but recognized that religious tolerance not specifically enshrined in law was vulnerable.
 This recognition was combined with the arrival of a group of Puritans whom Calvert had induced to establish Providence, now Annapolis, by guaranteeing their freedom of worship.
 Partially to confirm the promises he made to them, Calvert wrote the Maryland Toleration Act and encouraged the colonial assembly to pass it.
 They did so on April 21, 1649.